Andrey Petrikovets, MD, FACOG

 As many as 3% of women in the United States suffer from prolapse, which occurs when your pelvic muscles are no longer able to support your pelvic organs, allowing them to fall into your vagina.
-Fellowship-trained urogynecologist, Andrey Petrikovets, MD, FACOG, with offices in Downtown Los Angeles and Glendale, California, utilizes cutting-edge tools and techniques to diagnose and treat prolapse in women.
+Fellowship-trained urogynecologist, Andrey Petrikovets, MD, FACOG, with an office in Downtown Los Angeles, California, utilizes cutting-edge tools and techniques to diagnose and treat prolapse in women.
 Call the office or book an appointment online today.

 Prolapse refers to a weakening of the pelvic floor muscles that allows your pelvic organs (bladder, uterus, cervix, vagina, and rectum) to fall and press into or out of your vagina.
 Pregnancy, childbirth, and aging affect the strength of these pelvic floor muscles, placing you at risk for prolapse.